Background

 Let's talk about the first kind.

-The first kind of wrong partner is transactional, aloof, detached, called emotionally absent, dysempathic, unable to offer support and support when needed, keeps his distance, watches from the outside, acting as an implacable, an impeccable observer.
+The first kind of wrong partner is transactional, aloof, detached, cold, emotionally absent, dysempathic, unable to offer support when needed, keeps his distance, watches from the outside, acting as an implacable, an impeccable observer.

 It's not really a partner, it's more like a business associate.